 Amy Poehler’s old comedy troupe founded this theater, which has NYC locations in Chelsea and the East Village.
 The UCB’s focus remains long-form improvisation—which is what made it famous—but these days you can also catch plenty of sketch and stand-up there.

 Tickets or drinks?
-Tickets usually cost $5 or $10, and some shows are free.
+Tickets cost $7 to $17, and some shows are free.
 There’s no drink minimum, and the beer is cheap.